javierdejuan/Asynchrounos-Python-backend/README.md

 ```
 name it ```webServiceQueue.service```.

-As I am using a Python Environments, we need to tell the service the appropiate Python version.
-The easiest way is to copy the directory
-of your Python executable into the ExecStart section of the service.
+As I am using a Python Environments, we need to tell the service which is the appropiate Python version.
+The easiest way is to copy the directory from your environment into the ExecStart section of the service (In my case,it```/var/speechrecognition/googlespeech/bin/python3 ```)

 The service should start under the following command: ``` service webServiceQueue start```, you can stop it with ``` service webServiceQueue stop``` and to follow the entry into the journal log, type ```journalctl -u webServiceQueue -f```.
 In a developmente environnement, remember to execute ````systemctl daemon-reload```` every time you change the webServiceQueue.service file.

-(be sure to add the ```-u``` option to have real time logging in ```journalctl``` entry)
+(be sure to add the ```Python -u``` option to have real time logging in ```journalctl``` entry)

 So far we have a systemd service which handles Http requests and delegate the jobs via a Redis queue.
 For testing purposes, just pick up
 any WebSocketClientTester from the internet, enter your websocket service credentials and send a message.
 In my case, I have used a chrome extension in my browser like [this](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo?hl=en) one.